jsprague2001/raspberry_core/README.md

 ## Authentication

-Set username, recommend admin or something other than Pi.
+Set username, recommend admin or something other than ```pi```

+Set the hostname using ```hostname.local``` makes it eaiser to find on the network.

 Boot Pi with new image.
 Takes about 2 min on a 2GB Pi.

-Find the PI on the network, can be tricky with lots of devices!
+Find the Pi on the network, can be tricky with lots of devices!

 SSH into the Pi